Al-rimi/Timetable-to-Calendar/README.md

   python timetable_to_calendar_zjnu.py
   ```
   The CLI is interactive: it prompts for the PDF path and the Week 1 Monday date, then writes the `.ics` next to the PDF.

-## How It Works

-- Input: ZJNU timetable PDF (EN/CN).
-- Parse: extract tables and normalize course data.
-- Generate: `build_ics` creates RFC 5545‑compliant events with stable UIDs and correct time handling (floating/TZID/UTC).
-One VEVENT is emitted per week occurrence for maximum importer compatibility.
-- Output: a clean `.ics` you can import or subscribe to.

 ## For Universities (Recommended)